How Express Entry Works

 With simple changes to the Comprehensive Ranking System, the Canadian government can use immigration to respond to economic and labour market changes.

-Since 2015, two major modifications to the CRS have taken place:
+Since 2015, a few major modifications to the CRS have taken place:

 - In November 2016, the system was tweaked to reduce points for a job offer and introduce points for Canadian education credentials.
 The “job offer” definition has also been extending to include certain LMIA-exempted job offers.